 Last week, I met with a couple Loyola students to answer their questions about a career in digital marketing.
 It was interesting to talk about my own experience, the path to how I got to where I am, and what I’ve learned in 12 years of working in marketing.
 Some of my own advice stood out to me and isn’t just for new grads.

 Every job is temporary.
 Sometimes you might find yourself working in a job that’s not the best for you.
 Maybe the job itself isn’t a good fit, maybe it’s the company, maybe it’s your boss.
 But remember that nothing is permanent, you can always leave for a better opportunity.
+Or create that opportunity yourself by launching some startup, so doing the work of your dream.
+Here, of course, you face many things to manage, like creating the idea/products itself, financing the project (learn more), etc.

 However, you can learn something from every job.
 Maybe you learn what you don’t want to be doing.
 That’s valuable.
 When I started my career, I thought I wanted to work in public relations.
 After a few years in that field, I realized it wasn’t for me.
 However, it taught me a lot about communication, including how to communicate any message or idea to any audience, which is a handy skill that not everyone posses.